PhinehasNarh/net-MonitoR/README.md

-Here's a simple, clean README template for your **Network Connection Monitoring Script**:

----

 # Network Connection Monitoring Script

 This Python script monitors the system's internet connection, logs connection statuses, and calculates downtime duration.
 The logs are saved in a user-specified file path.